Back to text menu | Back to clickable plan | Back to topic (mithraea) | Back to topic (Christianity)

 (Mithraeum of the Baths of Mithras)

 In the east side of the vault, near the entrance, is a square shallow recess (0.60 x 0.60), painted red, presumably for a relief or inscription.
 There are a few remains of paintings, of landscapes and standing figures.
 The podia are low (0.33), and divided into two sections by a pre-existing reinforcing arch of opus latericium.
-At the south end of the podia are two small brick piers, on top of which two small tufa pyramids were found, a reference to the rock from which Mithras was born (saxigenus).
+At the south end of the podia are two small brick piers (h.
+0.55), on top of which two small, truncated pyramids of tufa with a rough surface were found (0.20 x 0.20, h.
+0.30).
+They refer to the rock from which Mithras was born (saxigenus).
 In the vertical side of the podia, halfway down the shrine, are niches.
-They probably contained two small tufa altars in the shape of a pyramid, found in the shrine.
+They probably contained two small altars of tufa, also rough truncated pyramids, with a hole in the top, found in the shrine (0.13 x 0.13, h.
+0.20).

 The shrine has a brick floor.
-On the floor, between the south ends of the podia, is a square brick base (0.42 x 0.42, h.
+On the floor, between the south ends of the podia, is a square brick base (0.42 x 0.42, preserved h.
 0.50).
-In front is a small, plastered, triangular altar.
-On the three corners stood small triangular columns, originally supporting something.
+In front is a small, plastered, triangular altar of masonry.
+On the three corners stood small, triangular pilasters of masonry, originally supporting something.

 Behind the podia a statue of Mithras about to kill the bull was found in situ, resting on a masonry base placed diagonally (h.
 0.30).
 The head of the god was illuminated in a dramatic way through a skylight.
 The height of the statue is 1.70.
 It is made of Greek marble.
 The blade of the knife is missing.
 It was probably made of metal.
 The Phrygian cap was made separately and is also missing, as are the metal rays that were fastened in holes.
 The head of the bull and the head and an arm of Mithras were found in a channel in the mithraeum, together with small fragments of the statue, that are ancient restorations.
 The statue stands upon a base of grey marble (resting on the masonry base), the same kind of marble used for the restorations.
 Obviously a damaged statue had been acquired.
 The fragments must have been thrown in the channel by Christians, who erected a small edifice above the mithraeum.
 On the chest of the bull is the inscription: